Depression can be a heavyweight on your mind. Therapy can lift your mood and prepare you if it comes back in the future.

 Individual Therapy (CBT) & Counselling

-To treat more severe depression, it helps to work closely with a therapist, counsellor or psychologist.
+To treat the more severe symptoms of depression, it helps to work closely with a therapist, counsellor or psychologist.
 We offer therapy both in-person locally in Birmingham and remotely online using video.
-We have a team of skilled professionals offering flexible times during weekdays, evening and weekends.
-Sessions are priced £80.
+We have a team of skilled professionals offering flexible times during weekdays, evening and weekends. £80 per Session.
 To get started, give us a call or book in for a consultation.

 Book a Therapy Consultation